This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Other emergency procedures are contained in school policies.
 Common sense must prevail at all times to ensure everyone's safety.

-Please consider students with allergies to nuts when packing lunches.
+Please consider learners with allergies to nuts when packing lunches.
 We are nut-free to ensure the safety of children with severe nut allergies.
 Packaged food that states "may contain traces of nuts" are permitted.

 We also ask parents to refrain from bringing food to school for birthday parties and farewells.
 Please see our food policy for more details.